Annulment vs Divorce - How They Differ

 Your specific situation, where you live, and the advice you receive from your family law attorney must be taken into consideration when you are considering the best course of action.

-Benefits of an Annulment vs. a Divorce
+Benefits of Annulment Compared to Divorce

 Typically, there is no waiting period for an annulment, although there is a waiting period in some states when you file for a divorce.
 There is also no minimum residency period necessary for an annulment, unlike the minimum residency period for a divorce (usually from 60 days to six months depending on the state).